midnamic912/Booking-Smart-Server/README.md

 # Booking-Smart-Server

-a Node.js Express server for Booking-Smart Chrome Extension see <a href="https://github.com/midnamic912/Booking-Smart">Booking-Smart Extension page</a>
+a Node.js Express server hosted on AWS for Booking-Smart Chrome Extension see <a href="https://github.com/midnamic912/Booking-Smart">Booking-Smart Extension page</a>